GiovannyJukopila/Slot-Machine-2/README.md

 ### Tools and Technologies Used

 - **PixiJS**: A 2D WebGL rendering engine used for rendering graphics and animations.
-- **TweenJS**: Optional library for smooth animations and transitions between states.
 - **JavaScript (ES6+)**: Modern JavaScript syntax and features for application logic.
 - **HTML/CSS**: Basic structure and styling for the web interface.